 What explains the sudden clatter of clapperboards in Old London Town?
 The weather? the Tax breaks? the ineluctable lure of our windswept mayor?

-Author: Michael Moran
+Posts by Michael Moran

 By Great Odin's Raven!
 It's a new Thor movie.
 And it's set in South London.
 We sent our number three South London Thor correspondent Michael Moran to find out more…